spcorcor18/LPO-8800/lectures/Lecture 5/README.md

 ## Video resources:

 [Gary King lecture on data generating processes](https://www.youtube.com/watch?v=kaL1KzDTotc) - includes a great big picture description of simulation and what it is good for.
+Includes a great simulation of the "Monte Hall" problem.

 ## Other resources: